agu-z/asm-http-server/README.md

 You can check out the code at [`server.s`](server.s).

-I'm talking to macOS directly through direct syscalls, which you're not supposed to do since, being a private API, they can change at any point.
+I'm talking to macOS directly through syscalls, which you're not supposed to do since, being a private API, they can change at any point.
 However, I did so anyway since I just wanted to explore the lowest level.

 To prevent hardcoding all the constants needed to talk to the OS, [I'm generating](make_const.c) a `const.s` file from the C headers of the system lib.
 I cannot distribute binaries, but at least I should have better luck building it in the future.